Plantar Fasciitis (Heel Pain)

 At Stride Footcare, we offer a comprehensive biomechanical assessment to identify the root cause of your pain.
 Based on your results, we may recommend one or a combination of the following:

-• Orthotics help redistribute pressure through the feet and correct faulty biomechanics that may be contributing to your pain.
+Custom Foot Orthotics: Help redistribute pressure through the feet and correct poor biomechanics that may be contributing to your pain.

 If conservative treatment fails, we may consider referring for a cortisone injection, PRP (Platelet Rich Plasma) injection or surgery.